Momentum-Team-20/django-flashcards-team-bubbles/README2.md

 3. I leared more about the built in random functions which allowed me to negate two functions I had previously written, clean up my code, and make in function more easily.

+# JOSE :

+1.Working in a group has provided me with valuable insights and skills that extend beyond individual contributions.

+2.Collaborating with diverse team members has taught me the significance of effective communication and the importance of listening to various perspectives.

+3.Also enhanced my adaptability and flexibility, as it often requires compromise and the ability to navigate differing opinions.

+4. I learn about Django Forms.

+5.I would like to work on giving more details to the project, when I have a little more knowledge.